Tomyk9991/VideoCompressor-GUI/README.md

 #Video compressor tool made with WPF and ffmpeg

+##  Requirements
-You can download the application in the release tab.
+ - You can download the application in the release tab.
 Currently the FFmpeg.exe is missing.
 Downlaod the .exe and drag it in the root folder.
+ - Windows Media Player 10 or above must be installed
 ---

 ## Main editor window